Martin Luther King Jr. Day falls on the third Monday in January, and is held in honor of the civil rights leader's Jan. 15 birthday.

 The U.S. Postal Service will not be delivering mail, nor will post offices be open.
 (The only exception is for Priority Mail deliveries.)

-UPS and FedEx will operate as usual, no changes for the holiday, though FedEx notes that some deliveries might be slightly later because the USPS observes the holiday, and some of its Express drop boxes may be emptied earlier than usual.
+UPS and FedEx will operate as normal, though both UPS and FedEx say some deliveries might be slightly later because the USPS observes the holiday, so the services that use USPS may be delayed by a business day.

 Local, state, federal government offices